onordberg/multispectral-super-resolution/README.md

     - [X] `Ma et al.`
     - [ ] NIQE: There are some indications in discussion threads that the scikit-video implementation is buggy so to be able to trust this implementation a comparison with the matlab implementation is needed.
 If there are deviations the Matlab implementation seem more trustworthy.
 - [ ] Create a simple cloud/sea tile classificator.
 After some preliminary training runs I have identified that it is troublesome that almost 50% of all tiles are sea or clouds only.
 I think the simplest, cleanest way to counter this is to create a neural net cloud/sea detector and undersample those tiles significantly when generating tiles from the satellite images.
 I hypothesize that not much labeled data is needed for the classificator to generalize well.
 Alternatively I could have manually drawn a polygon that include the sea area in the images, but this would also eliminate ships and would not help with clouds.
+  - Status: 2500 tiles in various sizes generated and labeled.
+EfficientNet model trained with data augmentation achieving validation accuracy of approx (0.90, 0.95).
+Remaining: Integrate in tile generator.

 ### Next